Samsung Galaxy S24 Ultra Screen and Battery Assembly Replacement

 Step 49

-- Remember to recycle your e-waste responsibly at an R2 or e-Stewards certified recycler.
+- Send that old part on a green vacation—drop e-waste at an R2 or e-Stewards recycler.